Through The Fibro Fog

 rhubarb puree in a glass bowl with a spoon in on a wooden board next to rhubarb stems.

 With spring finally here, my rhubarb plant is growing up a storm and giving me lots of excuses to make tasty rhubarb recipes!
-Much like my mango coulis, apple pear compote and apple blackberry compote, this rhubarb sauce focuses on delicious healthy fruit that's especially delicious when in season.
+Much like my mango coulis, passion fruit coulis, apple pear compote and apple blackberry compote, this rhubarb sauce focuses on sweet fruit that's especially delicious when in season.

 Love all things rhubarb?
 I think you'll love my rhubarb blueberry crisp and my sparkling rhubarb mocktail as spring treats!